Worth watching out for.

 - The Inca Trail, the Vilcabamba Trail, the Choquequirao Trail, the Santa Teresa Trail and hikes around Cusco and the Urubamba Valley – ten hikes from two days to two weeks with 50 detailed route maps showing walking times, camping places and all points of interest.
 Best known is the Inca Trail to Machu Picchu, which follows part of the old Inca highway over passes of 4200m (13,705ft).
 Also included in the Vilcabamba Trail, a fascinating four-day hike to the ruins at Espiritu Pampa, last Inca capital; the trek to Choquequirao and the trail to Santa Teresa.

-- Two challenging new treks are included in this 4th edition: linking the Vilcamamba Trail to the Choquequirao Trail and the Choquequirao Trail to the Santa Teresa Trail.
+- Two challenging treks are included linking the Vilcamamba and Choquequirao routes to the Santa Teresa Trail.

 - Lima – street plans, what to see, where to stay and getting to Cusco